TylerTemp/SaintsField/README.md

 1. After applying this attribute, only pure `PropertyDrawer`, and decorators from `SaintsEditor` works on this target.
 Which means, using third party's `PropertyDrawer` is fine, but decorator of Editor level (e.g. Odin's `Button`, NaughtyAttributes' `Button`) will not work.
 2. IMGUI: `ELayout.Horizontal` does not work here
 3. IMGUI: `DOTweenPlay` might be a bit buggy displaying the playing/pause/stop status for each function.
-4. IMGUI: `ShowInInspector` for lists/array type will make the drawer draw a weird empty space at the end of the target.
-The cause of this issue has not been located yet.
-But it does not effect the usage.

 ```csharp
 using SaintsField;